Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Euler-Heisenberg Lagrangian of the D0-D4/D8 brane system

 In the bubble D0-D4 background, the flavored $\mathrm{D}8/\overline{\mathrm{D}8}$-branes are embedded with the following induced metric on their worldvolume,

 where

-Notice that, for antipodal case, the D8-branes intersect $X^{4}=0$ and the anti-D8-branes put parallel at $X^{4}=\pi R_{S^{1}}$ which implies $\partial_{U}X^{4}=0$ in (\ref{eq:10}).
+Notice that, for antipodal case, the D8-branes intersect $X^{4}=0$ and the anti-D8-branes put parallel at $X^{4}=\pi R_{S^{1}}$ which implies $\partial_{U}X^{4}=0$ in (\ref{eq:13}).
 Here, the $R_{S^{1}}$ represents the radius of $S^{1}$.

 In order to evaluate the vacuum decay rate in strongly coupled gauge theory, we need to derive the Euler-Heisenberg Lagrangian and analyze its instability (i.e. find the imaginary part of the Euler-Heisenberg Lagrangian).
-Since the Euler-Heisenberg Lagrangian could be identified as the probe brane action \cite{key-012,key-013,key-014}, in a word, we shall derive the Euler-Heisenberg Lagrangian from the following probe $\mathrm{D}8/\overline{\mathrm{D}8}$-brane action with a constant electromagnetic field\footnote{The low energy effective action of a D-brane consists of two parts: Dirac-Born-Infeld (DBI) action plus Chern-Simons (CS) term.
+The Euler-Heisenberg Lagrangian could be obtained from the probe brane action \cite{key-012,key-013,key-014} since it describes the dynamics of the flavored quarks.
+So we shall derive the Euler-Heisenberg Lagrangian from the following probe $\mathrm{D}8/\overline{\mathrm{D}8}$-brane action with a constant electromagnetic field\footnote{The low energy effective action of a D-brane consists of two parts: Dirac-Born-Infeld (DBI) action plus Chern-Simons (CS) term.
 In this paper, we do not need to consider the Chern-Simons term since it has nothing to do with the electromagnetic instability.},

 where $T_{8}$ is the D8-brane tension which is defined as $T_{8}=g_{s}^{-1}(2\pi)^{-8}l_{s}^{-9}$ and $U_{0}$ represents the connected position of the $\mathrm{D}8/\overline{\mathrm{D}8}$-branes\footnote{For the antipodal case, we need to choose $U_{0}=U_{KK}$.}.
 For simplicity, we need to consider a single flavor $N_{f}=1$ for the presence of an external electromagnetic field.
 We further require the electromagnetic field is non-dynamical (i.e. constant) and their components on the $S^{4}$ are zero.
 Without losing generality, we could turn on the electric field on the $X^{1}$ direction only and the magnetic fields could be introduced in $X^{1},X^{2},X^{3}$ directions since the $X^{i},\ i=1,2,3$ spacial space is rotationally symmetric.
-Inserting constant electromagnetic field with the induced metric (\ref{eq:9}) into the DBI action (\ref{eq:11}), the effective Lagrangian is obtained as,
+Inserting constant electromagnetic field with the induced metric (\ref{eq:12}) into the DBI action (\ref{eq:14}), the effective Lagrangian is obtained as,

 where the integral of $d\Omega_{4}$ is Vol($S^{4}$)$=$$8\pi^{2}/3$.
 And $\xi_{c}$ is given as,